act-now-coalition/covid-data-model/api/README.V1.md

     "NO_MITIGATION", "MODERATE_MITIGATION", "HIGH_MITIGATION"

-These roughly correlate to the "no intervention", "social distancing", and "stay at home" interventions.
+These are what the website refers to as the "no intervention", "social distancing", and "stay at home" interventions.

 Additionally the most appropriate static scenario based on the per-state intervention is returned by specifying: